i-am-mai/i-am-mai.github.io/_posts/2022-07-23-messing-around-with-psaw.md

 # What did I learn?
 That Reddit is apparently full of NSFW content and spammy-botty posts, though this is probably because I took the most recent posts (and therefore posts that hadn't yet had time to be removed).
 I do hope to do more data analysis with Reddit though, particularly looking at the age of accounts that post.

+Here's a link to the data that I collected: [reddit.csv](/assets/data/reddit.csv)